The Future of Quantum Computing Explained: A Deep Dive

 1

 Unlike classical bits (0 or 1), qubits can exist in a superposition of both states simultaneously.
-This allows quantum computers to process exponentially more information than classical computers.
+This allows quantum computers to process vast amounts of information in parallel.

 2

-Superposition enables a qubit to be 0 and 1 at the same time, while entanglement links qubits so their states are dependent, even when separated.
-These phenomena are the bedrock of quantum power.
+Superposition enables a qubit to be 0 and 1 at the same time.
+Entanglement links qubits so their states are dependent on each other, even when physically separated, enhancing computational power.

 3